 Baked Sweet Potato Skins

-These sweet potato skins are somewhat healthy, loaded with black refried beans, salsa and cheese.
-They also happen to be gluten-free and vegetarian for those of you with dietary restrictions.
+This potato skins recipe vegetarian and naturally gluten-free for those of you with dietary restrictions.
 To find smaller sweet potatoes like the ones used here, it’s best to buy them in a bag which usually come smaller than the ones sold single.

 - olive oil cooking spray